H-1B1 Chile Visa Financial Officer Jobs

 How does the H-1B1 Chile process differ from H-1B for a Financial Officer?

-With H-1B1 visa Chile there is no lottery, no USCIS petition, and no employer filing fee paid to USCIS.
+With H-1B1 Chile there is no lottery, no USCIS petition, and no employer filing fee paid to USCIS.
 Your employer files a Labor Condition Application with DOL, and you apply directly at the U.S. Embassy in Santiago.
 H-1B visa requires USCIS approval and is subject to an annual lottery that most candidates don't survive on the first attempt.

 Where can I find Financial Officer jobs where the employer already understands H-1B1 Chile sponsorship?